-- ✓ A 2-3 page proposal that outlines the scope of the internship/project.
-This should be submitted as soon as the faculty advisor and site-supervisor and the scope of the project/internship have been identified.
-When appropriate, few most pertinent references or reports should be cited. - ✓ A 10-12 page interim progress report.
-This progress report should further focus the scope beyond what was in the original proposal, followed by a review of current understanding including a discussion of relevant literature.
-It should then describe the progress made, and summarize the remaining work. - ✓ A 25-30 page comprehensive final report.
+- ✓ A 10-20 page comprehensive final report.
 This should include an ABSTRACT, Introduction, Literature Review, Work Done (in appropriate number of chapters), Summary and Conclusions, and suggestions for Future Work.
 A Bibliography is also an essential part of the final report. - ✓ A 10-minute oral presentation summarizing project/practicum work.
-Presentation is given the semester project/practicum is complete (2-3 weeks before end of semester).
-Presentation includes powerpoint, 8-minute presentation, and 2-minute Q/A.
+Presentation is given the semester project/practicum is complete (1-2 weeks before end of semester).
+Presentation includes PowerPoint, 8-minute presentation, and 2-minute Q/A.

-Note that the Proposal, Progress Report, and the Final Report may go through a few revisions before they are finalized.
+Note that the Final Report may go through a few revisions before it is finalized.